openconfig/featureprofiles/CONTRIBUTING.md

 ## Rationale
 See the [README](README.md) for an explanation of what OpenConfig feature profiles are and why we have them.
-OpenConfig feature profiles are part of the openconfig project and managed by the same policies as the other repositories in the project.
+OpenConfig feature profiles are part of the OpenConfig project and managed by the same policies as the other repositories in the project.

 ## Contributing to OpenConfig feature profiles